chrisgrieser/nvim-tinygit/README.md

 All commands are available via lua function or sub-command of `:Tinygit`, for example `require("tinygit").interactiveStaging()` and `:Tinygit interactiveStaging`.
-However, do note that the lua function is preferable, since the `:Tinygit` does not accept command-specific options and also does not trigger visual-mode specific changes to the commands.
+However, do note that the lua function is preferable, since the `:Tinygit` does not accept command-specific options and does not trigger visual-mode specific changes to the commands.

 ### Interactive staging